PlayStation 5: Marketing and release

 Sony planned to launch the PlayStation 5 by the 2020 end-of-year holiday period.

 PlayStation 5 sales by country (As of March 2025):

 The date and pricing was confirmed as part of a game showcase presentation on September 16, 2020; the release date in Australia, Japan, New Zealand, North America, and South Korea was confirmed for November 12, 2020, and for most of the rest of the world on November 19, 2020.
 The console was launched in the Philippines on December 11, 2020.

 PlayStation 5's release in India was delayed, leading to speculation that a trademark dispute was the reason; the name "PS5" was briefly trademarked by a different person.
 Eventually, the dispute was resolved and the system released there on February 2, 2021.
 The console launched in Indonesia on January 22, 2021.
 The system launched in China on May 15, 2021.

 The console launched with two models: a base version with an Ultra HD Blu-ray compatible optical disc drive for retail game support alongside online distribution via the PlayStation Store, and a lower-cost variant lacking the disc drive and retaining digital download support.

 Following the September 16, 2020, presentation, Sony stated that pre-orders for the console were to open at various retailers on the following day.
 However, several retailers in the United States and the United Kingdom launched pre-orders that evening, causing a rush on pre-orders, including scalping as many stores' inventories were quickly sold out, and creating confusion.
 Sony apologized for the incident on September 19, 2020, and promised to increase more pre-order deliveries over the coming days and stock through the end of the year.

 Worldwide supply of the console remained low due to a global chip shortage from 2020 to 2023.
 Sony expected a short retail stock until 2023; the company said that the supply chain issues were fixed.
 In August 2022, Sony announced a price increase by up to 20% in most of its markets except the US, citing global economic, inflationary, and supply chain pressures.
-A price increase in the US took effect in August 2025, citing a "challenging economic environment".
+A price increase in the US, raising the cost of all units by $50 took effect in August 2025, citing a "challenging economic environment".
 Accessories were not affected.
+On April 2, 2026, Sony implemented a global price increase for PlayStation 5 hardware, further raising the PS5 Digital Edition's price by $50 and the PS5 Pro's price by $150 in the United States, citing the "global economic landscape" as the reason.

+In July 2026, Sony announced that it would stop producing physical PlayStation game discs from January 2028, making new PlayStation 5 games available only through digital purchase.
+This resulted in overwhelmingly negative backlash and several legal challenges from many consumers, sellers, consumer organizations, studios, and legislators.
+Sony later defended its decision and announced they will "cautiously" handle the transition, which resulted in even more backlash.